“EVERY LIFE HAS ITS KERNEL, ITS HUB, ITS EPICENTER, FROM WHICH EVERYTHING FLOWS OUT, AND TO WHICH EVERYTHING RETURNS.”

 Finally, the iconic lives of Tina Turner and Sophia Loren exemplify graceful living and serve as a reminder of “a life well-lived.”

-Philanthropy (Impact giving, creating legacy)
+Philanthropy (Impact giving, creating a legacy)

 In the spring season of growth and rebirth, we encourage purposeful giving.
 ELYSIAN IMPACT’s vision, to eradicate violence against women and children, undergirds our support of local Domestic Violence and Children Advocacy centers.
 In this Wellness Issue, we also bring attention to Taraji Henson and the Boris Lawrence Henson Foundation, whose focus is on mental wellness among the underserved African American communities.